validatedpatterns/docs/industrial-edge/application.md

 This build takes some time because the pipeline is rebuilding all the images.
 You can monitor the pipeline's progress in the Openshift console's pipelines section.

-Alternatively you can can try and run the shorter build-iot-consumer pipeline run in the OpenShift console.
+Alternatively you can can try and run the shorter `build-iot-consumer` pipeline run in the OpenShift console.
 This should just run and test the specific application.

 [![](/images/industrial-edge/build-and-test-pipeline.png)](/images/industrial-edge/build-and-test-pipeline.png)

 You can also see some updates happening in the `manuela-tst` application in OpenShift GitOps (ArgoCD).

 When the pipeline is complete check the `lines-dashboard` application again in the browser.
-More resonal, Celsius, tempratures are displayed.
+More reasonable, Celsius, tempratures are displayed.
 (Compare with above.)

 [![](/images/industrial-edge/celsius-temp.png)](/images/industrial-edge/celsius-temp.png)